The European Christmas Experience

 There are five Christmas markets in Colmar’s medieval center (including an artisan market in the old customs house), and storefronts and houses are beautifully decorated and illuminated after dark.
 The Petite Venise area on the canals of the river Lauch is especially magical.

-We’ll travel by train to the city of Strasbourg (an easy 33 minute trip) to spend a day exploring this “Christmas Capital of Europe.”
+We’ll travel by chartered bus to the city of Strasbourg (about an hour’s drive) to spend a day exploring this “Christmas Capital of Europe.”
 With eleven Christmas markets on its Grande Île (the beautiful historic center), Strasbourg is vibrant with decorations and lights during this season.
+We’ll stay late enough to enjoy the colorful lights before heading back to Colmar.

 Colmar is a charming town; in addition to the Christmas festivities we’ll enjoy the colorful Alsatian architecture, the highly-regarded Unterlinden art museum or the Bartholdi museum (honoring the sculptor from Colmar who designed the Statue of Liberty), the covered food market and other historic buildings, and the famous Alsatian wine and gastronomic specialties.
 We’ll also spend a day in the countryside outside Colmar, visiting several of the colorful Alsatian villages.